Uniform Fourier restriction for convex curves: Compact convex curves

-We introduce some auxiliary functions $\theta_l, \theta_r$ defined geometrically in every point of the convex curve $\Gamma = \partial K$ by the minimal cone centred in it and containing the convex set $K$.
+We introduce two auxiliary functions $\theta_l$ and $\theta_r$ defined geometrically in every point of the convex curve $\Gamma = \partial K$ by the minimal cone centred at the point and containing the convex set $K$.
 These functions are strictly related to the left and right derivatives of the arclength parametrization $z$ of $\Gamma$, and are helpful in proving the desired theorems.

 \begin{definition} Let $x$ be a point in $\Gamma = \partial K$.
 The \emph{cone $E_x$} is defined by

 \end{definition}